 Who says your dream wedding has to break the bank?

-Having your wedding at Ball Conference Center will give you everything you’re looking for, from the right caterers, down to size and location – all for an affordable price.
+Having your wedding at Ball Event Center will give you everything you’re looking for, from the right caterers, down to size and location – all for an affordable price.
 Take a minute to think about what you really want and can afford for your wedding.
 Ball has the space to entertain weddings of up to 360 guests.
 Just remember: the smaller the wedding, the more affordable it will be and the larger, more formal the wedding, the more costly it will be.
 Below you’ll find a “traditional” breakdown of the costs for everyone involved in your special day.
-Come “break the rules” of traditional wedding costs at Ball Conference Center!
+Come “break the rules” of traditional wedding costs at Ball Event Center!

 Forget the archaic rule that says certain people have to pay for certain things.
 Your parents do not need to take out a third mortgage to pay for the wedding.
 And, if you’re like most couples, the two of you might even be covering a good chunk of the expenses yourselves.
 The best way to work it out?
 Sit down with pencil, paper, and calculator and figure out what you really want and can afford.
 Below, is the traditional breakdown (as in, bride’s versus groom’s family) of costs for everyone involved.
 But hear us out: These “rules” are made to be broken!